Cubic Dirac Semimetals: General Theory and Application to Rare-Earth Magnets: Boundary-localized states

 \subsection{Magnetic phase}

 We now turn to the role of broken time reversal symmetry in the models in Eq.~\ref{Eq:HdHf}.
 As mentioned earlier, the exact nature of the magnetic space group in rare-earth magnets is uncertain.
 However, a relatively strong quenching of the magnetization below the magnetic transition temperature indicates a substantial anti-ferromagnetic component.
-We model the magnetization terms generically by adding the terms $\Gamma_{34}$ and $\Gamma_{12}$ to the non-interacting Hamiltonian,
+We model the magnetization terms generically by adding the terms $\Gamma_{34}$, $\Gamma_{12}$ to $H_0^{d,f}(\bs k) $

 where $m_1, m_2$ control the strength of the magnetic moments.
 These terms correspond to opposite and equal spin fields on the two orbitals/sublattices respectively.
 We note that the chosen magnetic order does not break the translation symmetry of the parent state since the opposite spin field occurs between two sublattices within the same unit cell.